Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 Please make sure that the Admin-Node Manager has imported the correct CA.
 If you connect to the API Builder using a hostname other than `apibuilder4elastic`, you may receive the following error message:
 `The certificate was not issued by the domain issuer`
 To solve the problem you can create a [remote host](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_policydev/apigw_gw_instances/general_remote_hosts/index.html) and disable the hostname validation (`Verify server’s certificate matches requested hostname`).
 Or you can use your own matching keys & [certificates](#custom-certificates).
+Another reason might be a missing or expired license for the Admin-Node-Manager.
+Please see: https://support.axway.com/kb/178766/language/en

 <p align="right"><a href="#table-of-content">Top</a></p>